Centrica Power Station Case Study

 Six full tanker loads per day each transferred 30,000 litres of oil from a site in Peterborough, UK, over an 18 week period, totalling 800 journeys.

 In total, we shipped out a whopping 23 million litres of oil from Centrica’s power station.
 The video to the right shows details for the Centrica Power Station case study.

 The colossal operation to remove 23 million litres of unused fuel from Centrica Energy’s power station in Peterborough was a big success.
 Storing a volume of oil to this extent on a site like Centrica’s was proving a costly backup plan.

 After weighing up the pros and cons, they decided it would be cheaper for them to offload their fuel onto us as the costs to keep it on-site were rising.

 Storing 23 million litres of oil can pose various health and safety threats to the environment and employees.
 As a result, businesses have to follow strict and costly guidelines or risk facing heavy fines.

 As a responsible company, Centrica Energy called upon Crown to assess their fuel, propose a solution, and help them comply with current legislation to help reduce their costs.
 For Centrica, it was much more economical to sell the oil to us than keep it for backup purposes.

 If they had decided to keep the fuel, the would have had to spend more money on training their staff and possibly changing their fuel storage in order to make sure they complied with the current guidelines.
 The additional possibility of the fuel being in a poor condition forced Centrica to think about the financial benefits of removing it.

 Lock ‘n’ Load

 Taking on a job of this scale was no small feat but after investing heavily in a skid facility, we were able to transfer the fuel from the site to each tanker in just 20 minutes.
-Additional safety features mean that not only can we do each transfer quickly but, features such as overfill protection help prevent any spills from occurring.
+Additional safety features mean that not only can we do each transfer quickly, we can also offer other features, such as overfill protection to help prevent any spills from occurring.